FranxYao/franxyao.github.io/index.md

 ### Publications

-* _Latent Template Induction with Gumbel-CRFs_.
-NeurIPS 2020. [code and paper](https://github.com/FranxYao/Gumbel-CRF)
-  * Yao Fu, Chuanqi Tan, Mosha Chen, Bin Bi, Yansong Feng and Alexander Rush
+* NeurIPS 2020. _Latent Template Induction with Gumbel-CRFs_.
+Yao Fu, Chuanqi Tan, Mosha Chen, Bin Bi, Yansong Feng and Alexander Rush. [code and paper](https://github.com/FranxYao/Gumbel-CRF)
+  * A Gumbel-FFBS algorithm for reparameterizing and relaxing CRFs.
+Applied to controllable text generation with latent templates.
-* _Paraphrase Generation with Latent Bag of Words_.
-NeurIPS 2019. [code and paper](https://github.com/FranxYao/dgm_latent_bow)
-  * Yao Fu, Yansong Feng and John Cunningham
+* NeurIPS 2019. _Paraphrase Generation with Latent Bag of Words_.
+Yao Fu, Yansong Feng and John Cunningham. [code and paper](https://github.com/FranxYao/dgm_latent_bow)
+  * A differentiable planning and realization model for paraphrasing with latent bag of words by Gumbel-topK reparameterization.
-* _Rethinking Text Attribute Transfer: A Lexical Analysis_.
-INLG 2019 (oral). [code and paper](https://github.com/FranxYao/pivot_analysis)
-  * Yao Fu, Hao Zhou, Jiaze Chen and Lei Li
+* INLG 2019. _Rethinking Text Attribute Transfer: A Lexical Analysis_.
+Yao Fu, Hao Zhou, Jiaze Chen and Lei Li. [code and paper](https://github.com/FranxYao/pivot_analysis)
+  * A series of text mining algorithm for discovering words with strong influence on classification.
+Applied to analysing text attribute transfer models.
-* _Natural Answer Generation with Heterogeneous Memory_ .
-NAACL 2018
-  * Yao Fu and Yansong Feng
+* NAACL 2018. _Natural Answer Generation with Heterogeneous Memory_.
+Yao Fu and Yansong Feng
-* _Scheduling and Routing Models for Food Rescue and Delivery Operations_.
-Socio-Economic Planning Sciences 2017
-  * Divya Nair, Hanna Grzybowska, Yao Fu and Dr. Vinayak V Dixit
+  * An attention mechanism fusing information from different source of knowledge.
+Applied to answer sentence generation

 -----